Charleston Tea Plantation (SC), October 2013

 lattes dark roasts.

-The point is that once you complete your sprint of intensity, you come out into the clearing.
+The point is that, once you complete your sprint of intensity, you come out into the clearing.
 And you can afford things like never before.
 How fun would it be to have an extra $200 to $800 freed up each month?
-That’s like 20 to 80 pizzas.
-All the pizza you want.
+What would you do with that kind of cash?

 This is why I’m glad my wife got the lotion in the gift shop.
 We found a way to make it work.
 The amount of satisfaction she experienced was exponential because we were living so strictly.